General Powers of Attorney

 RSA 137-J:14, concerning health care powers of attorney, requires that the witnesses to the durable power of attorney for health care affirm that the principal “appeared to be of sound mind and free from duress at the time....and that the principal affirmed that he was aware of the nature of the document and signed it freely and voluntarily.”
 This is not as high a mental capacity as that required to make the health care decision itself under RSA 137-J:2 V, which generally states: “Capacity to make health care decisions” means the ability to understand and appreciate generally the nature and consequences of a health care decision, including the significant benefits and harms of and reasonable alternatives to any proposed health care.”

-In a close question, consider providing legal standards to a psychiatrist, psychologist, or other professional depending on the nature of the disability and requesting an evaluation and opinion letter.
+In a close question, consider providing legal standards to a psychiatrist, other physician, a psychologist, or other professional depending on the nature of the disability and requesting an evaluation and opinion letter.
 If the opinion favors capacity, then retain it with the powers of attorney.
 If the opinion favors incapacity, consider guardianship.
 If the court then overturns the evaluation and denies the guardianship because the client's functioning level is too high for a guardianship, then revert to powers of attorney.
 Take these steps, if possible, before a crisis situation.
 If there is a crisis and no powers of attorney have been signed in advance, then consider guardianship as a less restrictive alternative to an emergency involuntary admission (IEA) procedure, unless an IEA is the only alternative.